1973 oil crisis: Alternative energy sources

-A woman uses wood in a fireplace for heat.
-A newspaper headline before her tells of the community's lack of heating oil.
+A woman in Oregon uses wood in a fireplace for heat.
+An October 1973 newspaper headline before her tells of the community's lack of heating oil.

 The energy crisis led to greater interest in renewable energy, nuclear power and domestic fossil fuels.
-Writing in 2013, Peter Grossman opined that American energy policies after the crisis became and remained dominated by crisis-mentality thinking, promoting expensive quick fixes and single-shot solutions that ignore market and technology realities.
+In 2013, Peter Grossman opined that American energy policies after the crisis became and remained dominated by crisis-mentality thinking, promoting expensive quick fixes and single-shot solutions that ignore market and technology realities.
 He wrote that instead of providing stable rules that support basic research while leaving plenty of scope for entrepreneurship and innovation, Congresses and presidents repeatedly backed policies which promised politically expedient solutions whose true prospects were doubtful.

 The Brazilian government implemented its Proálcool (pro-alcohol) project in 1975 that mixed ethanol with gasoline for automotive fuel.

 Israel was one of the few countries unaffected by the embargo, since it could extract sufficient oil from the Sinai.
 But to supplement Israel's over-taxed power grid, Harry Zvi Tabor, the father of Israel's solar industry, developed the prototype for a solar water heater now used in over 90% of Israeli homes.